ilkerteymur/ilkerteymur/README.md

 ![](https://github-profile-trophy.vercel.app/?username=ilkerteymur&theme=radical&no-frame=false&no-bg=true&margin-w=4)

 ### ✍️  Quote from Matrix
-neo: always look at it encoded?
+Neo: always look at it encoded? <br>
-cyper: you have to. the image translators work for the construct program but there's way too much information to decode the matrix. you get used to it. i dont even see the code. all i see is blonde, brunette, readhead...
+Cyper: you have to. the image translators work for the construct program but there's way too much information to decode the matrix. you get used to it. i dont even see the code. all i see is blonde, brunette, readhead...